FaaSr/FaaSr-tutorial/README.md

 # Requirements

-For a reproducible experience, this tutorial is designed to work with the [rocker/rstudio Docker container](https://rocker-project.org/), and the main requirements to run the tutorial are: 1) a GitHub account, 2) a GitHub personal access token (PAT), and 3) [Docker installed in your computer](https://docs.docker.com/get-started/)
+For a reproducible experience, this tutorial is designed to work with either a Posit Cloud instance (in the cloud), or the [rocker/rstudio Docker container](https://rocker-project.org/) (on your own computer).

+The main requirements to run the tutorial is a GitHub account.
+More specifically, you need:
+1) a GitHub account,
+2) a GitHub personal access token (PAT), and,
+3) Either a [Posit cloud account](https://posit.cloud/) (which you can login with GitHub), or [Docker installed in your computer](https://docs.docker.com/get-started/)

-If you don't have a GitHub token, you need to create one.
-[Detailed instructions are available here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic); in summary:
+While you can use your existing GitHub PAT if you have one, it is recommended that you create a short-lived GitHub PAT token for this tutorial if you plan to use Posit Cloud.
+[Detailed instructions to create a PAT are available here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic); in summary:

 * In the upper-right corner of any page, click your profile photo, then click Settings.
 * In the left sidebar, click Developer settings.